brightspot/react-examples/marked-text/README.md

 yarn start
 ```

-The front-end application will open automatically in the browser.
+The front-end application opens automatically in the browser.

 ## Using the example application

-Publish an Article with the headline **Marked Text**, the rest is up to you.
+Publish an Article with the headline **Marked Text**.
 Once published, the front end will render this article.

-_You may change the headline to that of your choosing but be sure to change the variable 'path' on line 57 of Article.tsx in the app directory to match_
+> **Note:** You may change the headline to that of your choosing but be sure to change the variable 'path' on line 57 of Article.tsx in the app directory to match.

-This example allows users to upload images and then place them in your RTE.
-Publish an Image content type, return to the Article and then click on the image icon located on the toolbar (the icon placed last on the toolbar).

 The library `@brightspot/marked-text` uses the `markedTextTraversal` function with two arguments, the body of `MarkedText` containing the text and marks, and a Visitor object with two callback functions provided from the app.
 The library is using a [post order traversal](https://www.geeksforgeeks.org/iterative-postorder-traversal).